DIR-LAB/FaultyRank/README.md

 $ python fsaging.py -i [path_to_data/partitioned_data.txt]
 ```

+- Please follow [FileSystemAgingCustomized](https://github.com/DIR-LAB/FaultyRank/blob/main/client/README.md) for customization.

 ## Metadata Extraction
 Lustre metadata is stored in two places:
-1) The metadata like FID, LINKEA, etc are stored in the Extended Attributes (EA) of the local inodes.
+1) The metadata like FID, LINKEA and LOVEA are stored in the Extended Attributes (EA) of the local inodes.
 2) The DIRENT metadata between the directory and its sub-directories or files are stored as the content of the directory.

 To extract Lustre metadata, we scan the extended attributes of inodes and the contents of directories of all MDS and OSS servers in our network.
 A partial graph is created on each server.